MailTape/MailTape-v1/_posts/2019-05-19-Siem-Folknomade.md

 _Siêm Folknomade_: **"**Hypnotic and melancholic.
 A vaporous spirit that melts me deep in the heart.
 Love the emergency heartbeat and the silence!
 Love the minimalist beauty of this artist.
 [Ry x](https://www.ry-x.com/) has all the spirit of ubiquity and universality.
 That's the 'Nowhere Everywhere' songs I love.
 So nomadic!**"**

 ## [Maii Waleed](http://maiiwaleed.daportfolio.com/) – يوم الاتني
-_Siêm Folknomade_: **"**Meaning literally Monday in Arabic.
+_Siêm Folknomade_: **"**Meaning 'Monday' in Arabic.
 So ambitious for a Sunday morning mood! haha.
 Love the rêverie of the track.
 I am fan of this artist and her neo-alternative musical vision.
 So mellow like a creamy milky kawa!**"**

 ## [Nonku Phiri](https://soundcloud.com/nonkuphiri) – Sîfo
 _Siêm Folknomade_: **"**This ode to grief is a recent neo-electro & soulful discovery.
 I feel this song like a rewarding to shadow.
 A peaceful inner celebration.
 Love the life whatsoever and beyond any intuition.**"**